 Setting the Cost Centre manually

-When there are no defaults set, cost centres can be applied upon manual creation of a Tasks, Properties or Quotes (applying a cost centre is mandatory when creating these).
+When there are no defaults set, cost centres can be applied upon manual creation of Tasks or Quotes (applying a cost centre is mandatory when creating these).

 Setting the Cost Centre on a Task